-We’ve seen Supermarkets in particular focusing on the needs of vulnerable customers first.
-Society rallying around to support those people around us.
+We’ve seen supermarkets, particularly, focusing on the needs of vulnerable customers first.
+Society rallies around to support those people around us.

-Decisions have been made to put those people with a highest need first.
-With health being the primary determiner.
+Decisions have been made to put those people with the highest need first, with health being the primary determiner.